Additional Funding Resources

 State-Level Funding Programs for EVSE

-A number of grant and financing programs for EVSE are administered at the State level.
+A number of grant and financing programs for EV infrastructure are administered at the State level.
 Refer to the links to learn about applying to a State’s programs or contacting a State administering office.
 There may be additional incentives for home charging available in certain States and localities.

 State Energy Offices